isaiasvr0225/vite-todo-app/README.md

 # vite-todo-app
-This is a todo app where we can add, delete, etc taks.
+This is a todo app, we can add, delete, etc taks.
 This project was developed with VanillaJS and Vite.
 I made a store like pinia from zero, this provides a way to create stores for managing the state of the application.
+You can try it clicking the next link: <a href="https://vite-todo-app-75.netlify.app/" target="_blank">Vite ToDo App</a>

 Vite is a build tool and development server for modern web applications.
 It is designed to optimize the development experience by focusing on fast, efficient builds and a rapid development server.
 Vite is particularly well-suited for building Single Page Applications (SPAs) and other web projects.